 As Assistant Superintendent for Curriculum and Instruction, I lead a team of 18 curriculum leaders across all three schools supporting both principals and faculty to develop and deliver a curriculum that is engaging, rigorous, aligned to New York State standards, and tailored to meet the needs of individual learners.

 The instructional core of our programs is very strong.
-Our overall approach supports a developmental progression of student learning, moving students from where they are in their individual abilities towards greater levels of complexity, success and independence.
-We will continue to follow the philosophy and practice of offering children a breadth of opportunities to read, write, and do research across all subject areas and in all grades.
+Our overall approach supports a developmental progression of student learning, moving students from where they are in their individual abilities toward greater levels of complexity, success and independence.
+We will continue to follow the philosophy and practice of offering children a breadth of opportunities to read, write, and research across all subject areas and in all grades.

-As a district, we highly value professional development and are fortunate to have a talented staff that embraces opportunities to reflect on and to grow their craft.
-We also highly value collaboration and there are structures in place in all three buildings that enable teachers to work together in meeting our goals.
-This is part of a larger cycle of continuous improvement already established, where we systematically examine our work and associated data to measure achievement.
-The curriculum decisions we make will continue to focus on what is best for our students and on igniting their passions.
+As a district, we value professional development and are fortunate to have a talented staff that embraces opportunities to reflect on and to grow their craft.
+We also value collaboration and have placed structures in all three buildings that enable teachers to work together and share best practices.
+This is part of an already established cycle of continuous improvement , where we systematically examine our work and associated data to measure achievement.
+To learn more about How Ardsley Uses Data to Inform Instruction, click here.